 There has been a step-change in the development of our Local Transport Plan which will have the environment and reducing carbon at its core.
-During the year we consulted on the strategy and will be development - Through developing detailed evidence for the Local Plan process, proposed new policies are being strengthened to influence the future sustainability criteria of new development.
+During the year we consulted on the strategy and will be transport operators to offer several free bus travel days to encourage people to test out using the local bus network to get around.

-Sustainable homes policy
+Sustainable homes policy development - Through developing

-Promotion of sustainable travel through 'free bus' days- we have partnered with transport operators to offer several free bus travel days to encourage people to test out using the local bus network to get around
+Promotion of sustainable travel through 'free bus' days-we have partnered with